Colorado in November: Everything You Need to Know from a Local

 View of the ancient homes inside Mesa Verde in Colorado in November.

-What to Expect from Colorado Weather in November
+What to expect from Colorado weather in November

-And the answer is yes, especially at higher elevations.
+Expect snow at higher elevations.
 While Denver and the foothills might be totally dry or have a blanket of snow (it really could go either way), you should definitely plan for snow in the mountains in Colorado in November.

 Colorado weather in November can get cold, so you should definitely pack a puffy and other warm layers.
 In Denver, the high average is in the 50s in November, with lows getting down into the 30s at night, but expect it to be much colder in the mountains.

-What is Colorado Like in November?
+What is Colorado like in November?

 Visiting Colorado in November is an excellent way to avoid the summer crowds.
 While most ski resorts will be open, November is still early season for Colorado skiing, so the lift lines should be shorter.